 About this course

 A non-credit course for Masters students, Ph.D. students, and post-doctoral fellows.
-This eight-week course will be offered every fall and winter term.
+This semester-long course will be offered every fall and winter term.
 The course provides a multidisciplinary and multicultural setting for students to develop the creative and critical thinking skills required for professional practice.

 GPS 984 focuses on foundational frameworks of thinking (often invisible to us) that are used for almost everything we do in our personal and professional lives.
 The key theme, creative and critical thinking involves a process of thinking about thinking in which identifying our assumptions and reflecting to enhance learning and thinking, are built into every session.
 Each session includes reflective activities to help ensure that the course content and activities remain grounded in the realities of work and life.